rocket-pool/RPIPs/RPIPs/RPIP-10.md

     - An identity statement explaining as much or as little of who they are as they wish to share.
       This MAY provide verification to the degree the nominee desires.
     - A contribution statement explaining their contributions to RP.
-    - If this is not provided, the nominee shall be removed from consideration.
+    - If any of the above four statements is not provided, the nominee shall be removed from consideration.
 If this results in insufficient nominees to fill the spots, the Management Committee Selection process fails and must be restarted from the beginning.
   - The nominee MAY also provide any additional information they deem helpful.
   - An organizer SHALL provide some basic hard metrics for all candidates; this SHOULD include:
     - Account ages of RP-related accounts.